Constitution of the European Society for Environmental History (ESEH)

-7.6 The offices of Board member and RR of the ESEH shall be unpaid.
+7.4 The offices of Board members shall be unpaid.

 8.1 The Board is entitled to act in the name of the ESEH and to carry out or authorize all actions and operations permitted to the ESEH according to the constitution which are not specifically in the domain of a General Meeting to decide.

 8.2 The Board may utilize the ESEH’s funds and represent the ESEH in its promotion or defence.

 8.3 Every member of the Board in the proper performance of his duties shall be liable for default, breach of duty or breach of trust and severe negligence solely.
 Board members responsible for judicial proceedings or for the organization of events on behalf of the ESEH shall be indemnified out the assets of the ESEH against any liability incurred by them in the proper performance of their duties.

 8.4 The Board or any of its number as its members may determine may hold any assets or property (whether real or personal) in trust for the ESEH.

 8.5 In order to establish links with external organizations the Board may appoint representatives to or from external organizations.
 Such representatives from other organizations have no vote in the ESEH.